 (This page may contain affiliate links which means I may earn a small commission at no extra cost to you.
 You can read my full disclaimer policy here.)

-Get pads that are BIG and LONG.
+Yep you know, the ones that are BIG and LONG.

 These extra-heavy-duty pads work really well for postpartum bleeding.

 Keeping it clean down there will help prevent infections.
-Make sure the water isn’t too hot though!
-You don’t want to burn yourself!

 Witch Hazel Pads